gonzalorodrigo/sremote/README.md

 There are two implementations of the connectors:
 - SSH: using ssh execution and scp.
-- Newt: using NERSC newt api to access Edison, Hopper, and Carver.
+- Newt: using NERSC Newt api to access Edison, Hopper, and Carver.

 ### Instalation
 The installation process sets up the a user account of the remote